jkransen/fijnstof/README.md

 Following is a step by step guide to install a Raspberry Pi with (a local build) of fijnstof running:

 - Download [the latest Raspbian](https://www.raspberrypi.org/downloads/raspbian/), and extract it to get the .img
-- `sudo fdisk -l` to determine the block device of your SD card (check size)
+- `sudo fdisk -l` to determine the block device of your SD card (compare sizes to what you inserted)
 - `sudo dd if=yourimage.img of=/dev/mmcwherever bs=8M`
 - `sync`
 - Eject and mount again on your running linux machine